WebOfTrustInfo/rwot7-toronto/draft-documents/A_DID_for_everything.md

 #### Definition

-First introduced in more detail here ([Decentralized Autonomic Data](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/final-documents/DecentralizedAutonomicData.pdf)) a _decentralized autonomic data_ (DAD) item is associated with a decentralized identifier, ([DID](https://w3c-ccg.github.io/did-spec/)).
-This paper does not provided a detailed definition of DIDs but does describe how DIDs are used by a DAD.
-The DID syntax specification is a modification of standard URL syntax per [RFC-3986](https://www.ietf.org/rfc/rfc3986.txt).
+First introduced in more detail here [[1]] a decentralized autonomic data item (DADi) is associated with a decentralized identifier [[14]].
+This paper does not provide a detailed definition of DIDs but does describe how DIDs are used by a DADi.
+The DID syntax specification is a modification of standard URL syntax per RFC-3986 [[19]].
 As such, it benefits from familiarity, which is a boon to adoption.
 One of the features of a DID is that it is a self certifying identifier in that a DID includes either a public key or a fingerprint of a public key from a cryptographic public/private key pair.
 Thereby a signature created with the private key can be verified using the public key provided by the DID.
 The inclusion of the public part of a cryptographic key pair in the DID gives the DID other desirable properties.
 These include universal uniqueness and pseuodnynmity.
 Another way to describe a DID is that it is a cryptonym, a cryptographically derived pseudonym.

-In the DAD acronym, _decentralized_ means that the governance of the data may not reside with a single party.
-The term _autonomic_ means self-managing or self-regulating.
+In the DAD acronym, *decentralized* means that the governance of the data may not reside with a single party.
+The term *autonomic* means self-managing or self-regulating.
 In the context of data, we crystalize the meaning of self-managing to include cryptographic techniques for maintaining data provenance that make the data self-identifying, self-certifying, and self-securing.
-Implied thereby is the use of cryptographic keys and signatures to provide a root of trust for data integrity and to maintain that trust over transformation of that data, e.g. provenance.
+Implied thereby is the use of cryptographic keys and signatures to provide a root of trust for data integrity and to maintain that trust over *change-in-custody* and *transformation* of that data, i.e. *provenance*.

 The motivating use of DAD is to provide provenance for streaming data that is generated and processed in a distributed manner with decentralized governance.
 Streaming data are typically measurements that are collected and aggregated to form higher level constructs.
 Applications include analytics and instrumentation of distributed web or internet of things (IoT) applications as well as portable reputation systems.
 A DAD seeks to maintain a provenance chain for data undergoing various processing stages that follows diffuse trust security principles including signed at rest and in motion.

 Streaming data applications may impose significant performance demands on the processing of the associated data.

-Associated with a DID is a DID Document (DDO).
+Associated with a DID is a DID Document (DDO) [[14]].
 The DDO provides meta-data about the DID that can be used to manage the DID as well as discover services affiliated with the DID.
-Typically the DDO is meant to be provided by some service.
+Typically the DDO is provided by a DID resolution service.
 The DID/DDO model is not a good match for streaming data especially if a new DID/DDO pair would need to be created for each new DAD item.
 But a DID/DDO is a good match when used as the root or master identifier from which an identifier for the DAD is derived.
-This derived identifier is called a _derived DID_ or _dDID_.
+This derived identifier is called a *derived-DID* or dDID.
 Thus only one DID/DDO paring is required to manage a large number of DADs where each DAD may have a unique dDID.
 The syntax for a dDID is identical for a DID.
-The difference is that only one DDO with meta-data is needed for the root DID and all the DAD items carry any additional DAD-specific meta-data, thus making them self-contained (autonomic).
+The difference is that only one DDO with meta-data is needed for the root DID used to create the dDIDs in the DADs.
+Each DAD item carries any additional DAD-specific meta-data, thus making them self-contained (autonomic).

 #### DID Syntax